feross/last-fm/README.md

 If `opts` is provided, it can contain the following options:

 - `opts.userAgent` - String to use as the `User-Agent` header in http requests
+- `opts.minArtistListeners` - Exclude artist results with fewer than this number of "listeners" (default: `0`)
+- `opts.minTrackListeners` - Exclude track results with fewer than this number of "listeners" (default: `0`)

+Note: Unfortunately, there is no `opts.minAlbumListeners` since the Last.fm API does not include listener numbers in album results (even though the data exists when you get an individual album via `lastfm.albumInfo`)

 ## Convenience API